sghawana/Image-Denoising-by-classical-methods/README.md

-reter to report.pdf for results and implementation
+Refer to report.pdf for results and implementation